CSPon/Undecided/README.md

 Untitled MIPS Simulator using JAVA

+Planning on removing assemble & run so you can see step-by-step execution only.

 Available function(s) (Checked and working ones only)

 (Italics indicates not fully implemented but partially working)